 - Player name

 - Type of card

 When you sign into the game, you will be awarded with a set of 10 common cards.

 Common cards don’t have a monetary value.
 This means you cannot buy or sell them in ETH.
 Also, they expire after 8 fixtures.
-So, if you do not want to waste money, this is the time your team has to win prizes.

 Other cards (Limited, Rare, Very Rare and Unique) are obtained in four ways: